pytorch/pytorch/docs/source/quantization.rst

-This is the simplest to apply form of quantization where the weights are quantized ahead of time but the activations are dynamically quantized during inference.
+This is the simplest to apply form of quantization where the weights are quantized ahead of time but the activations are dynamically quantized within each op and are otherwise left as fp32.
 This is used for situations where the model execution time is dominated by loading weights from memory rather than computing the matrix multiplications.
 This is true for LSTM and Transformer type models with small batch size.